etherkit/Si5351Arduino/README.md

 of the VCO frequencies.

 To put this in other words, if you want to manually set the PLL and wish to have an output frequency greater than 112.5 MHz, then the choice of PLL frequency is dictated by the choice of output frequency, and will need to be an even multiple of 4, 6, or 8.

-Furthermore, you must use the _set_freq_manual()_ method to set an output frequency greater than 150 MHz because of the requirement of the reference PLL to be a mutiple of 4 of the output frequency in this case.
-You can see this in the code example earlier in this section.
-This will most likely prevent you from using other CLK outputs locked to the same PLL (unless you can use another output on the exact same frequency).

 Further Details
 ---------------